-We're proud of our exceptional and experienced talent base, with many key staff having been with the company for over 20 years.
+We're proud of our exceptionally creative and experienced artists, with many key staff having been with the company for over 20 years.
 Equally we recognise the importance of young talent and new ideas.
 Want to know more about our staff? get in touch!

 Senior Flame Artist

 Brenton Cumberpatch walks the fine line between artistic wizardry and techno geekery.
 As Senior Flame Artist as well as Images & Sound’s Visual Effects Supervisor, Brenton has been creating motion graphics and visual effects for Feature Films, Short Films, Drama Series and Commercial Projects for over 16yrs.

 “The Flame’s ability to provide a creative solution for just about any request is truly fantastic, and gives clients a fully interactive artistic process”.

 Brenton’s passion for film and television technology ensures Images & Sound lead the way in an ever changing environment.